 The continuing innovations in technology have led to more need for data scientists.
 Numbers from the federal government show the trend.

 The U.S. Bureau of Labor Statistics (BLS) is considered the authority on careers in the United States.
-The federal agency projects that the number of jobs for computer and information scientists will grow 11 percent between 2014 and 2024.
-That’s much faster than the 7 percent growth for all professions.
+The federal agency projects that the number of jobs for data scientists will grow 31 percent between 2019 and 2029.
+That’s much faster than the 4 percent growth for all professions.

 The BLS attributes the growth to increasing demand for data-mining services by businesses across almost all industries.